coleifer/peewee/docs/peewee/api.rst

       MariaDB use ``JSON_CONTAINS``.
 SQLite's JSON1 has no containment operator, so it is emulated with a registered UDF (``_pw_json_contains``) that deserializes and compares each candidate row.
-That means **no index can be used - it is a full table scan**, so prefer Postgresql or MySQL for containment queries over large tables.
+No index can be used, so prefer Postgresql or MySQL for containment queries over large tables.

       .. code-block:: python